cnairi/wttj/README.md

 - As the initial demand was creating a React.js app, we have decided not to use Next.js.
 Still, we truly believe that Next will offer a better experience with hybrid server and static rendering, for performance and SEO purposes as well as for routing simplicity.
 - a11y is not perfect yet.
 We're optimizing it for our next release.
 - ES, CS and SK locales will be implemented, as is the case on the WTTJ website.
+Also, we don't have the api route for fetching jobs in other languages.
+We will implement conditionnal api call for fetching jobs according to browser or selected locale.
 - A Storybook documents this project, but we will complete it with all components for the V2.
 - Improve testing by implementing Cypress and complete tests for react testing library.
 Objective: 100% quality coverage!
 - Save search option for user : either by adding params to our url, or with redux-persist.